Oneted11/react-azure-ad-example/README.md

 # NOTES

-for this to work enable ID tokens on your azure registered app add the url of your app "http://localhost:3000" or similar wil work as well You'll need to go to authentication>add platform to get these settings you may refer to
+For this to work enable `ID tokens` & `Access tokens` on your azure registered app add the url of your app "http://localhost:3000" or similar will work as well You'll need to go to authentication>add platform to get these settings you may refer to

 https://stackoverflow.com/questions/53635579/aadsts700054-response-type-id-token-is-not-enabled-for-the-application/53635651